The best careers for INTJ personalities are those professions that cater to the skills and personality traits common among INTJs.

 If you love taking things apart and putting them back together or have ever built a computer, this could be the career for you.
 A median income of $114,600 alone makes it a career path that many INTJs can enjoy for years on end.

-Technical writing positions aren’t as analytical as some of the other INTJ careers on this list.
+Technical writing positions aren’t as analytical as many the other INTJ careers on this list.
 Still, INTJs can find satisfaction and success in this field.
 The profession fits perfectly with people who enjoy complete autonomy when they work.
 As technical writers, INTJs can work in privacy, and they can even work from home in a freelance capacity if they so choose.

 Being a technical writer requires high intelligence and the ability to take a complex idea and simplify it for a wider audience.
 The problem solving and creativity required to work as a technical writer is just what INTJs need to make their work enjoyable and satisfying.